 Roasted Cornish Hens

-Looking for a delicious and wholesome meal that’s easy and affordable?
+Looking for a delicious and wholesome game hen recipe that’s easy and affordable?
 Roasted Cornish Hens are small and roast into a wow-your-guests dinner.
-They require almost no prep and are guaranteed crisp, tender, and oh so fancy.
+They require almost no prep and are guaranteed to be crisp, tender, and oh so fancy.

 Chicken is usually my go-to poultry of choice and makes up some of my most popular recipes like Chicken Katsu Recipe, Chili Lime Grilled Chicken Bowls and Chicken Chile Verde.
 Roasted Cornish Hens are a great alternative and just as easy to make.
 A bonus is roasted hens bake much faster than a whole chicken and are less prone to drying out.